davmik2601/m-one-social/README.md

 ## Compile and run the project

-1. First of all create db in your PostgreSQL server for the project and set up the environment variables in `.env` file (check `.env.example` for reference).

-2. Please use **Node 20.x** versions

-3. Then you can run the following commands to compile and run the project:
+You can run the following commands to compile and run the project:

 ```bash
 # (first of all run all migrations)